Mar 14, 2026 · 20 min read

 Ultimately, the distinction between OLAP and OLTP comes down to their specific roles in the lifecycle of data.

-OLAP systems, conversely, are the engines of the "why" and "what next."
+OLAP systems are the engines of the "why" and "what next."
 They take that captured reality, aggregate it, and provide the historical context needed to make data-driven decisions, spot market trends, and forecast future performance.

-For any modern organization, this is not an "either/or" choice, but rather a architectural partnership.
+For any modern organization, this is not an "either/or" choice, but rather an architectural partnership.

 A robust data strategy relies on a symbiotic relationship where: